-Solo travel is an absolutely amazing adventure and has a wealth of experiences and opportunities for those with the courage and the adventurous spirit to take it up.
+Solo travel is an amazing adventure and has a wealth of experiences and opportunities for those with the courage and the adventurous spirit to take it up.
 Taking a solo gap year can in fact be an almost spiritual experience, but it isn’t without its challenges either.

-For those of you who have taken that brave step of venturing out on your own, but are still a little worried about the logistics of solo travel – especially if this is your first trip – then don’t be, it really isn’t as difficult or as scary as you think it is.
+For those of you who are planning to take that brave step of venturing out on your own, but are still a little worried about the logistics of solo travel – especially if this is your first trip – then don’t be, it really isn’t as difficult or as scary as you think it is.

 In my last article I explored just a few of the reasons why you should take up the chance to travel solo at least once in your lifetime and went over just a few of the huge benefits you can get from travelling on your own..
 In this article I want to give you just a few of the best hints and tips to make your solo trip run that little more smoothly.

 Pre booking accommodation isn’t something that I would normally recommend, given the fact that it is often easier, cheaper and much more beneficial to just turn up and find where you want to stay once you arrive in a new place.
 But there are a few exceptions to this rule and this is one of them.

 That is why for your first night or two, it can be a good idea to pre book a nice private room before you get there.
 This gives you the advantage of hopping in a taxi and getting straight there when you get off the plane, as opposed to searching for the right place to stay, and will give you the opportunity to get a hot shower and a soft bed to help you rest, beat the jet lag and acclimatise to your new surroundings before you check out and settle into the nomadic lifestyle.